byterubpay/byterub-site/_posts/2018-02-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-19.md

 **\<andytoshi>** gsee: yes but you'll need provisions or something
 **\<andytoshi>** oh, no, just a view key + the public blockchain will be enough
 **\<suraeNoether>** it would probably be sufficient to reveal to an auditor the private transaction key for each transaction, but that reveals a lot more information to the auditor than if you reveal the key images that you've spent
-**\<moneromooo>** You see all incoming monero along with block heights, and you can scan the chain for the height a key image was spent, if any.
+**\<byterubmooo>** You see all incoming byterub along with block heights, and you can scan the chain for the height a key image was spent, if any.
 So yes.
 The DB has no index for key image -> height-or-tx though, so slow.
 **\<iDunk>** If he spent from tha wallet, then change would appear as new income.
 **\<suraeNoether>** i imagine in most *legal* situations gsee, you could merely present a screenshot of your wallet balance
 **\<suraeNoether>** tbh